-PHY(1~3) Temperature: View-only field that shows the current PHY temperature.
+PHY1/2/3 Temperature: View-only field that shows the current PHY temperature.

-Case Fan (1~3): View-only field that shows the running status of case fan.
+Case Fan1/2: View-only field that shows the running status of case fan.

-Power (A / B): View-only field that shows the running status of power module.
+Power A/B: View-only field that shows whether the power module is installed on the device.